chovanecadam/cybersecurity/port-redirection-and-tunelling.md

 ssh -ND 9050 alice@alice
 ```

-This openes port 9050 on our machine, which acts as a SOCKS proxy server.
-Tools which don't support proxy settings can be made to work with proxy using proxychains.
+This opens port 9050 on our machine, which acts as a SOCKS proxy server.
+Tools that don't support proxy settings can be made to work with proxy using proxychains.
 Make sure that proxychains is configured to use the same port as in ssh:

 ```
 # /etc/proxychains.conf